 Intravenous (IV) flush and visual infusion phlebitis (VIP) assessment

 Intravenous flush and visual infusion phlebitis assessment is another skill that is added to the skill station this year.
+Time limit for this skill demonstration is 12 minutes.
 In this article we will learn step by step procedure which will help you to pass

 IV flush and VIP score Assessment in OSCE Skills Station

 This skill station can be divided into three phases which are the following,

 - Confirm patient id and ask what they like to be called

 - Checks if patient has any known allergies

 - Explain the procedure, rational and gain consent

 - Offer patient opportunity to ask question and gives clear answers.